HeinBreukers/HeinBreukers.github.io/_posts/2023-14-08-deducingthisandmixins.md

 ```
 ### CRTP

-Calling derived methods from the base class is traditionally done with a virtual method where the derived type would override it.
+Calling derived methods from the base class is traditionally done with virtual methods where the derived type would override it.
 It can also be done statically through the use of CRTP.
 Since we set out on a goal to do everything at compile time, we will try to use CRTP.
 The question now is, how do you combine Mixins and CRTP?
 Does it even work?
 Let's have a look at CRTP:

 ```cpp
 template<typename Derived>